fryerlab/choroid_contamination/README.md

 ## Here we provide our scripts for the following:
 1) GEO web scraping to identify datasets that may have choroid contamination
 2) Allen Brain gene differential expression between likely contaminated samples and samples that likely do not have choroid contamination
-3)GTEx gene differential expression between likely contaminated samples and samples that likely do not have choroid contamination
+3) GTEx gene differential expression between likely contaminated samples and samples that likely do not have choroid contamination

 ## GEO - quantify the scope of potential choroid plexus contamination among human and mouse brain datasets
 1. GEO rank category definitions for *TTR* or *Ttr* contamination or lack of contamination among samples within a dataset.
 One way ANOVA to determine if there are statistially significant differences betwee/among the means for *TTR/Ttr* expression.
 Datasets will be placed in one of the following scores:

 | Rank priority | Description |
 | --- | --- |
 | 1 | TTR/Ttr expression almost exclusively between groups, one-way ANOVA test p-value